h5bp/server-configs-nginx/docs/getting-started.md

 Or similar, there is still a problem to resolve before continuing.

-## Creating a site definition

-An example server definition is provided in `sites-available/example.com`.
-Copy the file to `sites-available/yourdomainname.com` and edit appropriately.
-Verify specifically that the hostname (`example.com`) and the root are specified correctly.

-## Enabling a site

-Activate the new site by linking `yourdomainname.com` into the `sites-enabled` directory:

-    cd /etc/nginx/sites-enabled
-    ln -s ../sites-available/yourdomainname.com .

-This will make the server active the next time nginx (re)starts.

 ## Verify config and restart nginx

 Verify the config and restart nginx to apply the changes.

 To verify nginx config (Tests default nginx config file)